Clearance - Bearings - Technical

 MC3 IS NOT C3.

-To confuse the issue, bearing manufacturers who only dabble in the miniature market often don't use miniature clearance designations because the clearances to which they manufacture less precise.
+To confuse the issue, bearing manufacturers who only dabble in the miniature market often don't use miniature clearance designations because the clearances to which they manufacture are not precisely controlled.

 A miniature bearing without a clearance designation is usually made to a large clearance range.
 For example, 624-2RS or 624-ZZ bearings with no clearance designation could have an internal clearance anywhere within the range 5 to 13 microns.
 It's quite a wide range which is usually ok for everyday applications.